 This presentation contains forward-looking statements relating to the operations of USA Compression Partners, LP (the "Partnership") that are based on management's current expectations, estimates and projections about its operations.
 You can identify many of these forward-looking statements by words such as "believe," "expect," "intend," "project," "anticipate," "estimate," "continue," "if," "outlook," "will," "could," "should," or similar words or the negatives thereof.
 You should consider these statements carefully because they discuss our plans, targets, strategies, prospects and expectations concerning our business, operating results, financial condition, our ability to make distributions and other similar matters.
 These statements are not guarantees of future performance and are subject to certain risks, uncertainties and other factors, some of which are beyond our control and are difficult to predict.
-These include risks relating to changes in general economic conditions and changes in economic conditions of the crude oil and natural gas industries specifically, changes in the long-term supply of and demand for natural gas and crude oil, actions taken by our customers, competitors and thirdparty operators, our ability to realize the anticipated benefits of acquisitions, competitive conditions in our industry, the severity and duration of world health events and the factors set forth under the heading "Risk Factors" or included elsewhere that are incorporated by reference herein from our Annual Report on Form 10-K for the year ended December 31, 2020 filed with the Securities and Exchange Commission, and if applicable, our Quarterly Reports on Form 10-Q and our Current Reports on Form 8-K. As a result of such risks and others, our business, financial condition and results of operations could differ materially from what is expressed or forecasted in such forward-looking statements.
+These include risks relating to changes in the long-term supply of and demand for crude oil and natural gas, including as a result of the severity and duration of world health events, changes in general economic conditions, including inflation or supply chain disruptions, and changes in economic conditions of the crude oil and natural gas industries, including any impact from the military conflict involving Russia and Ukraine, competitive conditions in our industry, including competition for employees in a tight labor market, renegotiation of material terms of customer contracts, actions taken by our customers, competitors and third-party operators and changes in the availability and cost of capital, including changes to interest rates and the factors set forth under the heading "Risk Factors" or included elsewhere that are incorporated by reference herein from our Annual Report on Form 10-K for the year ended December 31, 2021 filed with the Securities and Exchange Commission, and if applicable, our Quarterly Reports on Form 10-Q and our Current Reports on Form 8-K. As a result of such risks and others, our business, financial condition and results of operations could differ materially from what is expressed or forecasted in such forward-looking statements.
 Before you invest in our common units, you should be aware of such risks, and you should not place undue reliance on these forward-looking statements.
 Any forward-looking statement made by us in this presentation speaks only as of the date of this presentation.
 Unpredictable or unknown factors not discussed herein could also have material adverse effects on forward-looking statements.
-We undertake no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
+We undertake no obligation to update or revise any forwardlooking statements, whether as a result of new information, future events or otherwise.